The Facts of Death: Plot summary

 The Facts of Death starts off with several deaths from mysterious diseases.
 We first find Bond in Cyprus, where a number of British troops have been discovered murdered under mysterious circumstances.
 Bond gets too close for comfort to the group behind the murders and is attacked, but rescued by a fiery Greek agent, Niki Mirakos, who becomes Bond's love interest.

 Bond then returns to Britain, where he is invited to attend a dinner party being held by Sir Miles Messervy, the former M. The current M and her boyfriend are also in attendance, and the latter is murdered after the party.
 M then tells Bond that all of the killings are connected—near all the bodies were statues of Greek deities and numbers, keeping a running count of the victims.

 Bond is sent to Greece and partnered with Niki.
 They are both suspicious of an internationally-known mathematic cult called the Decada.
 The head of the group is a Greek mathematician, Konstantine Romanos.
 Bond goes to Casino au Mont Parnes and beats Romanos in a game of baccarat, catching the attention of an attractive woman named Hera Volopoulos, also a member of the Decada.
-After she and Bond make love, she drugs Bond and takes him to Konstantine.
+After she and Bond have sex, she drugs Bond and takes him to Konstantine.

 Konstantine orders Hera to kill Bond, but he manages to escape.
 Bond realises that Konstantine plans to start a major war between Greece and Turkey, and locates his hideout just in time to witness Hera murder Konstantine.
 She leaves Bond to stop a nuclear missile that will be fired from Greece into Turkey.
 Hera's plan is to profit from the chaos ensuing after she releases a new virus worldwide.
 Bond, with assistance from the Greek military, kills her and stops the missile.